arnorhs/herewego/README.md

 - Add more houses
 - And more types of people
 - More types of enemies.. possibly red aliens etc
-- Make the dead sprite for an alien

 ### Features to add one day, probably by somebody smarter than me:
 - Make the lighting better, smarter - right now it's barely enough to make night time a bit more interesting.
-- Make player movement be more flexible.. possibly able to move at an angle

 ### Installation: